portfedh/Mexico_CPI/README.md

 ## How to Install

-To use this script, you must have previously installed:
+To use this script, you must have previously installed python 3 and the following python libraries:

 - Python 3
 - IPython